 Cocaine has a short half-life; it takes about one hour for at least half of the cocaine in your bloodstream to be eliminated.

-After cocaine is eliminated from your bloodstream, your liver processes it and it eventually the drug exits through your urine.
+After cocaine is eliminated from your bloodstream, your liver processes it, and eventually, the drug exits through your urine.

 Combining cocaine with other intoxicants, such as alcohol, can change the rate at which you metabolize it.
 If you are drinking while using cocaine, the drug will typically take longer to leave your bloodstream.

-Other factors such as dose, body mass, use frequency, and liver function can also affect how quickly you metabolizes cocaine.
+Other factors such as dose, body mass, use frequency, and liver function can also affect how quickly you metabolize cocaine.

 Drug Testing and Cocaine Addiction